What does ‘stress’ mean to you? What situations do you find stressful?

 So, how can we reduce our stress response when we are in a situation that we find unpleasant and stressful?
 The easiest way to look at this is to look at aspects of the stress response.

 Even as children we are told to take a few slow deep breaths.
 There is a good reason for this.
-If the stress response speeds up our breathing, taking a few slower, deeper breaths, can help to slow our breathing, helping us to regain control not only over our breathing but also over the rest of our body.
+If the stress response speeds up our breathing, taking a few slower, deeper breaths, can help to slow our breathing.
+This helps us to regain control not only over our breathing but also over the rest of our body.
 As our breathing gets slower and deeper, our heart rate also slows down.
 Try it now.
 Take a few slow, deep breaths and notice how it makes you feel.
 Notice the rise and fall of your chest, notice your breathing rate and heart rate slowing down together, then notice your muscles begin to soften and relax.

-Another way to slow and reduce our stress response is to force the language and memory regions of our brain to work.
-Reciting either in your head or out loud a poem; the lyrics of a song; girls names beginning with each letter of the alphabet; or anything else you can think of which requires both language and memory, helps to focus the mind, drawing attention back to language and memory, away from the primitive parts of our brain which focus only on survival rather than on reason and logic.
+Another way to reduce our stress response is to force the language and memory regions of our brain to work.
+Reciting either in your head or out loud a poem; the lyrics of a song; girls names beginning with each letter of the alphabet; or anything else you can think of which requires both language and memory.
+This helps to focus the mind, drawing attention back to language and memory, away from the primitive parts of our brain which focus only on survival rather than on reason and logic.

-Physical activity can help us to feel better and ‘burn off’ that pent-up energy.
+Physical Activity can help us to feel better and ‘burn off’ that pent-up energy.
 The stress response is designed to enable a burst of strenuous physical activity.
 Therefore, physical activity can be very helpful in allowing our body to return to a state of rest and relaxation.